sarahmarie1976/node-api-practice/README.md

 - [ ] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `firstName-lastName`.

-## Self-Study/Essay Questions

-Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.

-- [ ] Describe Middleware?

-- [ ] Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?

-- [ ] How can we partition our application into sub-applications?

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.